A Robust Similarity Estimator: Abstract

 \section{Abstract}

-We construct and analyze an estimator of association between random variables based on their similarity in both direction and magnitude.
-Under special conditions, the proposed measure becomes a robust and consistent estimator of the linear correlation, for which an exact sampling distribution is available.
-This distribution is intrinsically insensitive to heavy tails and outliers, thereby facilitating robust inference for correlations.
-The measure can be naturally extended to higher dimensions, where it admits an interpretation as an indicator of joint similarity among multiple random variables.
-We investigate the empirical performance of the proposed measure with financial return data at both high and low frequencies.
-Specifically, we apply the new estimator to construct confidence intervals for correlations based on intraday returns and to develop a new specification for multivariate GARCH models.
+We analyze a measure of statistical association based on the similarity of the outcomes of random variables, in both sign and magnitude.
+Motivated by its attractive properties, we propose a class of estimators for the linear correlation coefficient, a sample-average and a maximum-likelihood version, that operate directly on the Fisher scale and possess a robust sampling distribution that is invariant over the entire class of elliptical distributions.
+Under scale homogeneity, the finite-sample distribution of the estimator is available in exact form, facilitating robust inference for correlations even in small samples.
+The similarity measure extends naturally to higher dimensions, where it admits an interpretation as an indicator of joint similarity among multiple random variables.
+As empirical applications, we construct robust confidence intervals for financial correlations using intraday returns and develop a new specification of a multivariate GARCH model with robust correlation dynamics.

 {}

 { \textit{Keywords:}}{ {} Correlation, Robust Estimation, Robust Inference, Fisher Transformation, Matrix Logarithm, High Frequency Data, Multivariate GARCH}{ }

 { \textit{JEL Classification:}}{ {} C13, C30, C38, C58 }{ }